Bringing transparency, accountability, and your voice to the DNC.

 - Three-time Democratic Club Member of the Year

-- The day after Michael was elected to the DNC, he contacted the CDP and requested that his email address be added to the DNC Members' page on the CDP website -- and encouraged the rest of California's DNC delegation to join him in this practice of transparency and accessibility
+- In his first act as a DNC Member, Michael contacted the CDP and requested that his email address be added to the DNC Members' page on the CDP website – something that had never been done before – and encouraged the rest of California's DNC delegation to join him in this practice of transparency and accessibility

-- An official national campaign whip for Keith Ellison for DNC Chair, Michael traveled the country to talk to DNC Members about supporting Ellison for Chair
+- An official national campaign whip for Keith Ellison for DNC Chair, Michael traveled the country on his own dime to talk to DNC Members about supporting Ellison for Chair

 - Served as an official floor whip for Keith Ellison for Chair

-- Livestreamed on the DNC floor as we were waiting for the results of the DNC Chair's election
+- Livestreamed on the DNC floor while awaiting the results of the DNC Chair's election

 - Appointed by Chair Tom Perez to the DNC's Transition Advisory Committee; Michael was the only Californian and one of four Young Democrats on the committee

-- Voted twice to ban corporate donations to the DNC
+- Twice voted to ban corporate donations to the DNC

 - Was possibly the only DNC Member to apologize for an unfair 2016 presidential primary process